pisanuw/capstone-demo/README.md

 1. Write your code in the code files (*.cpp, *.h, etc...)
 1. To Run, Enter command in bash terminal: ./runit.sh
     1. If it fails to run, Enter command in bash terminal: 'chmod +x runit.sh'
-1. To Debug, VSC menu:
+1. To Debug, use the VSC menu:
     1. RUN > Start Debugging (F5)
     2. If it asks you to select a debugging mode / script, use "C/C++: g++ build and debug files"
+        1. If it does ask, is should only ask you this the first time debugging